426finalproject/finalproject/README.md

 ## Symptoms API
-A symptoms database is used to store and change a user input symptoms log.
+A session-persistent symptoms database is used to store and change a user input symptoms log.
 For each days' more detailed allergy report, the user is able to report their own allergy symptoms.

     GET /symptoms/{id}
     POST /symptoms/{id}